-Medicinal herbs and essential oils can help heal and protect the skin.
 The skin is the body’s largest organ.
 It consists of multiple layers that protect the body from germs and other environmental toxins.
 Skin has many purposes including temperature regulation and insulation.
 A film called the “acid mantle” covers healthy skin and acts as a barrier.
 Household chemicals and detergents can strip the acid mantle causing all kinds of skin problems including acne, eczema, rashes, and dry flakes.
 Medicinal herbs and essential oils can help heal most skin problems and protect from further damage.

 Skin can develop many problems.
 Symptoms of poor skin health include sores, spots, cracks, oiliness, dryness, scaling, itching, chapping, pimples, and rash.
 Causes are varied and may include stress, caffeine overload, allergies, high copper levels, poor digestion, constipation, poor circulation, lack of exercise, sun damage, irritating cosmetics, liver malfunction, air pollution, dehydration, and drug or alcohol abuse.

 Healthy skin requires good diet and lots of water.
 Include citrus fruits, whole grains, carrots, beets, cucumbers, and other fresh veggies in the diet to maintain beautiful skin.

 Herbs especially suited for use in healing and protecting the skin include rose hips, evening primrose oil, green tea, echinacea, sage, ginseng, calendula, burdock root, rosemary, aloe, dandelion, lavender, and chamomile.
 Any herbal tea that cleanses the blood can be used to improve the skin.
-Drink in tea or apply as wash or lotion.
+Drink in tea and apply as wash or lotion.

 Ylang-ylang, lavender, sandalwood, and frankincense are favorite essential oils for the skin.
 Aging skin benefits from gentle massage with rose oil or carrot seed oil (blended with a good carrier like almond or grape seed oil).

 Yogurt facials help balance ph.
 Oatmeal exfoliates dead cells.
 Apple or papaya pulp can improve acne break-outs.
 Egg white applications temporarily smooth wrinkles (whip egg white, apply to skin and let dry, apply warm wet wash cloth on face to soften egg mask, and gently peel or slide egg white off of face).
 A mixture of honey and red wine can help aging skin look supple and refreshed (leave on for twenty minutes, then rinse well).
 Finish all treatments with an application of gentle non-petroleum moisturizer.